CrayLabs/SmartSim-Scaling/driverinference/README.md

 python model_saver.py --device=GPU
 ```

+> Note that if you would like to generate the GPU model, you must run the
+command on a GPU node.

 If the benchmark driver is executed and
 no model exists, an attempt is made to generate the model on the fly.
 In both cases,